dotnet/try/NotebooksOnBinder.md

 # Use our latest version on [Binder](https://mybinder.org/)

-## Zero install - try our .NET Jupyter Notebook.
+## Zero install.
+Try .NET with Jupyter.

-**Requirement :**  A browser
+**Requirement :**  All you need is your browser.

-To get you started, we created a set of samples (C# and F#).
+To get you started, we created a set of samples in C# and F#.
 These samples have been designed to provide a **zero-install** experience, allowing you to try the .NET kernel setup free.

 ## Steps